-In connection with the Initial Etain Closing, the Company paid cash consideration of \$169,775 (subject to customary closing adjustments) and issued 21,092,335 Common Shares, together representing approximately 80% of the total consideration payable pursuant to the Etain Acquisition.
-The remaining 20% or approximately \$49,401 of the consideration is expected to be paid in connection with the Second Etain Closing, subject to customary closing conditions, of which approximately \$42,444 is expected to be paid in cash (subject to customary closing adjustments) and approximately \$6,957 is to be satisfied by the issuance of 5,273,084 Common Shares.
+In connection with the Initial Etain Closing, the Company paid cash consideration of \$169,775 (subject to certain customary closing adjustments) and issued 21,092,335 Common Shares, together representing approximately 80% of the total consideration payable pursuant to the Etain Acquisition.
+The remaining 20% of the total consideration was payable at the time of the Second Etain Closing, of which \$42,444 was paid in cash and the remainder was settled through the issuance of an additional 5,273,084 Common Shares.

-The provisional fair values of the identifiable assets acquired and liabilities assumed as at the date of the Initial Etain Closing on April 22, 2022, are as follows:
+The provisional fair values of the identifiable assets acquired and liabilities assumed as at the date of the Initial Etain Closing on April 22, 2022, were as follows:

-Summary of Provisional Fair Values of Asset s Acquired
+Summary of Provisional Fair Values of Net Assets Acquired

-- Etain
+Etain

 Identifiable assets acquired

 Cash and cash equivalents \$ 339

 Accounts receivable and other receivables 111

 Inventory 6,524

 Biological assets 236

 Other current assets 81

 Property, plant, and equipment 315

 Intangible assets 113,769

 Right-of-use assets 13,158

 Deferred tax assets 186

 Total assets acquired at fair value \$ 134,719

 Liabilities assumed

 Accounts payable and accrued liabilities \$ 1,040

 Loyalty program liabilities 370

 Lease liabilities 13,158

 Deferred tax liabilities 23,864

 Total liabilities acquired at fair value \$ 38,432

 Goodwill 138,937

 Total purchase price \$ 235,224